fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 {% include figure.html src="/images/qgis/qgis-attributes.png" caption="There is more to your maps than lines on your canvas" %}

-There are a bunch of codes and numbers that won't mean much.
+There are a bunch of codes and numbers that won't mean much to you.
 However, you'll notice that it also includes more intutive data, like county names.
 You can see the two variants visible the NAME and NAMELSAD fields.
-These fields also allows us to join this dataset with other datasets organized by county, which we'll do in part 2.
+These fields also allows us to join this dataset with other datasets that also contain county names, which we'll do in part 2.

 ## Add Some Data to the Map